hackle/putn/README.md

 # Pragmatic Unit Testing Now!

-The sample project for the workshop in C# / .NET Core.
+This the sample project for the workshop, in C# / .NET Core.

 TL;DR if you can run `dotnet test` and see tests pass then chances are you are all set.

-Be warned: this page changes from time to time and workshop to workshop (possibly just very slightly and the gist should stay the same).
+Be warned: this code in this project may change from time to time and workshop to workshop (possibly just very slightly and the gist should stay the same).

 ## Prerequisites

 - .NET Core
 - Git
-- and IDE to work with, e.g. Visual Studio Code
+- an IDE to work with, e.g. Visual Studio Code

-Overall, just make sure you can run `dotnet build` / `dotnet test` on this project.

 ## The example explained

-A shopping feature with discount capacity per member profile and promotions.
+A contrived shopping feature that works as follows,

+1. accepts a `BuyRequest`
+2. calculate and apply discounts (with information from Database and the `BuyRequest`)
+3. debit the member's account

+### How discounts are calculated
+- if member is having a birthday, then a certain discount is given
+- if a promo code is presented then a discount is given
+- only some items are discountable
+- the higher discount applies if an item qualifies for more than one types of discounts

 ## the goal of the workshop